 You can also make your own nut milks, of course!
 Almond milk, Brazil nut milk, hazelnut milk – you name it.
 Google around a bit if you’re curious about this – you’ll find tons of great recipes and how-to’s out there.
 That way, you know you’re getting just pure, healthy nuts and no funny stuff added.

-My personal favorite these days is AROY-D 100% Coconut Cream.
+My personal favorite these days is AROY-D 100% Coconut Cream*.
 It’s prized by Thai master chefs (so I’ve read) as the best-tasting coconut milk / coconut cream around.
 It’s incredibly rich and loaded with healthy medium-chain triglycerides (MCTs) and stable saturated fats.
-It mixes great into green smoothies – my current morning green smoothie is about 6oz. of this coconut cream, 3-4 leaves of kale, a little water, and some raspberries or blueberries.
-It’s been an amazing addition to my typical breakfast of bacon and poached pasture-raised eggs.
+It mixes great into green smoothies and curries.

 Do Not Drink Soy Milk!